Viking Cruises

 Viking Expeditions cruise ship (Boat Marina)

-The ship's expedition equipment is provided complimentary and to all passengers (regardless of cabin category).
-It includes Zodiacs (military-type rigid inflatable high-speed boats used for landings and coastal cruising), 2-seater sea-kayaks, two RIB boats (12-seats each), two mini-submarines (6-passenger, with revolving seats, spherical windows / 270-degree), Expedition Kit (cold-weather boots, waterproof pants, snowshoes, trekking poles, skis, binoculars).
-Each tour boat is fitted with latest Safety Equipment (satellite phone, VHF radio, ropes, life jackets, survival kits).
+The ship's expedition equipment is provided complimentary to all passengers (regardless of cabin category).
+It includes Zodiacs (military-type rigid inflatable high-speed boats used for landings and coastal cruising), 2-seater sea kayaks, two RIB boats (12 seats each), two mini-submarines (6-passenger, with revolving seats, spherical windows/270-degree), and an Expedition Kit (cold-weather boots, waterproof pants, snowshoes, trekking poles, skis, binoculars).
+Each tour boat is equipped with the latest Safety Equipment (satellite phone, VHF radio, ropes, life jackets, survival kits).

-Exclusively for Viking Expeditions voyages, Viking Cruises partnered with Cambridge University's Scott Polar Research Institute (Polar Museum) that specializes in polar researches and glaciology.
-Via this exclusive partnership, on every voyage scientists from the Institute undertake on the ship and also share with the cruisers their expertise.
-Another exclusive partnership was signed with Cornell Lab of Ornithology (unit of Ithaca NY's Cornell University) which specializes in global bird research.
-Cornell Lab's ornithologists are also always present on the ship to interact with the passengers.
+Exclusively for Viking Expeditions, Viking has partnered with Cambridge University's Scott Polar Research Institute (Polar Museum), specializing in polar research and glaciology.
+Scientists from the Institute undertake research on the ship and share their expertise with cruisers.
+Viking also partnered with Cornell Lab of Ornithology (a unit of Cornell University in Ithaca, NY), which specializes in global bird research.
+Ornithologists from Cornell Lab are always present on the ship to interact with passengers.
 Viking Cruises also partnered with NOAA (National Oceanic and Atmospheric Administration).
-NOAA scientists are present on all Great Lakes USA voyages to conduct researches (on local weather changes and ecosystems) and present lectures themed on the Great Lakes region.
+NOAA scientists are present on all Great Lakes USA voyages to conduct research on local weather changes and ecosystems and give lectures themed on the Great Lakes region.

-Due to the COVID pandemic, Viking suspended passenger shipping operations fleetwide (ocean ships and riverboats worldwide) by canceling all voyages with pre-scheduled departures in the period March 12, 2020, through July 2021.
-Fleetwide operations were planned to resume on October 1, 2020.
-However, due to ongoing travel restrictions in Europe and the USA, as well as Canada's and Australia's ban on cruise shipping, Viking canceled the entire 2020 program (river+ocean) in mid-August.
+Due to the COVID pandemic, Viking suspended passenger shipping operations fleetwide (ocean ships and riverboats worldwide) by canceling all voyages with pre-scheduled departures from March 12, 2020, through July 2021.
+Fleetwide operations were initially planned to resume on October 1, 2020.
+However, due to ongoing travel restrictions in Europe and the USA, as well as Canada's and Australia's ban on cruise shipping, Viking canceled the entire 2020 program (river and ocean) in mid-August.

-• VIKING RIVER (European boats) restarted in July 2021 (Rhine-Douro-France rivers), VIKING's Egypt boat (Ra) - in August.
+• VIKING RIVER (European boats) resumed operations in July 2021 (Rhine, Douro, and France rivers), and VIKING's Egypt boat (Ra) restarted in August.

-• In March-April 2021, Viking OCEAN announced plans to restart operations with Viking Venus ("England's Scenic Shores" UK coastal itineraries roundtrip from Liverpool and Portsmouth/since May 22), Viking Orion ("Bermuda Escape" 8-day itinerary roundtrip from homeport Hamilton/since June 15) and Viking Sky ("Iceland's Natural Beauty" 8-day itinerary roundtrip from homeport Reykjavik/since June 26).
+• In March-April 2021, Viking OCEAN announced plans to restart operations with Viking Venus ("England's Scenic Shores" UK coastal itineraries roundtrip from Liverpool and Portsmouth/since May 22), Viking Orion ("Bermuda Escape" 8-day itinerary roundtrip from homeport Hamilton/since June 15), and Viking Sky ("Iceland's Natural Beauty" 8-day itinerary roundtrip from homeport Reykjavik/since June 26).
 All these voyages were open for booking to UK residents only.
-In May were added July-October departures (11-day roundtrips from Valletta Malta) for the ships Viking Sea and Viking Venus.
+In May, July-October departures (11-day roundtrips from Valletta, Malta) for the ships Viking Sea and Viking Venus were added.

-All affected bookings received a 125% refund in FCC (future cruise credit) with rebooking or 100% monetary refund.
-Fully refunded (100% in FCC) were also all prepurchased through Viking packages and services.
-The FCC is valid for 24 months (after cancellation), for any Viking cruise itinerary (river-ocean-expedition) and fully transferable.
+All affected bookings received a 125% refund in FCC (future cruise credit) with rebooking or a 100% monetary refund.
+Fully refunded (100% in FCC) were also all pre-purchased Viking packages and services.
+The FCC is valid for 24 months (after cancellation), for any Viking cruise itinerary (river, ocean, expedition), and is fully transferable.

-All bookings made by April 30, 2020, received Risk-Free Guarantee that allows penalty-free cruise cancellation up to 24 hours prior departure.
+All bookings made by April 30, 2020, received a Risk-Free Guarantee that allows penalty-free cruise cancellations up to 24 hours before departure.

-In January 2022, Viking became the world's first (and only) cruise line to built full-scale PCR laboratories onboard all OCEAN and EXPEDITION ships.
-All passengers and crew are daily tested onboard and Viking’s medical teams get the results quickly.
+In January 2022, Viking became the world's first (and only) cruise line to build full-scale PCR laboratories onboard all OCEAN and EXPEDITION ships.
+All passengers and crew are tested daily onboard, and Viking's medical teams receive the results quickly.
 Each PCR lab contains equipment and chemicals for conducting test analysis.
-The components are kept in freezers and refrigerators and stored at correct temperatures.
+The components are kept in freezers and refrigerators, stored at the correct temperatures.
 Raa Labs (via RaaEdge/digital data processing system) gathers data from Wi-Fi sensors onboard, allowing real-time monitoring.

 Itinerary of Viking Cruises